-Additionally, personal privacy, cyber security, and data protection are becoming increasingly significant issues in China.
+Personal privacy, cyber security, and data protection are becoming increasingly significant issues in China.
 To address these issues, the Standing Committee of the National People's Congress promulgated the Cyber Security Law of the People's Republic of China (the "Cyber Security Law"), which took effect on June 1, 2017.
 The Cyber Security Law sets forth various requirements relating to the collection, use, storage, disclosure and security of data, among other things.
 Various Chinese agencies are expected to issue additional regulations in the future to define these requirements more precisely.
 These requirements may increase our costs of compliance.
 We cannot assure you that we will be able to comply with all of these regulatory requirements.
-Any failure to comply with the Cyber Security Law and the relevant regulations and policies could result in additional cost and liability to us and could adversely affect our business and results of operations.
-Additionally, increase of our suppliers, vendors and other service providers, as well as our customers, could adversely affect our business and results of operations.
+Any failure to comply with the Cyber Security Law and the relevant regulations and policies could result in further cost and liability to us and could adversely affect our business and results of operations.
+Additionally, increased costs to comply with, and other burdens imposed by, the Cyber Security Law and relevant regulations and policies that are applicable to the businesses of our suppliers, vendors and other service providers, as well as our customers, could adversely affect our business and results of operations.